Skip to main content

 • You may need to file a tax return depending on the type of income you get from the trust and complete an IR307 form if that income is from a foreign or non-complying trust.

-A gain made from selling a property in New Zealand may be taxed if you had the intention to sell it when you bought it.
+A profit made from selling a property in New Zealand may be taxed if you intended to sell it when you bought it.

-If you're an offshore person, you may need to have resident land withholding tax (RLWT) deducted from the sale.
-You can claim this amount as a credit when you include the gain in your tax return.
+If you're an offshore person, you may need to have residential land withholding tax (RLWT) deducted from the sale.
+You can claim this amount as a credit when you include the profit in your tax return.

 Any rental income you earn in New Zealand is taxable.
 You'll need to include this in your tax return and keep detailed receipts and records for any expenses you claim.